sayan112/RoadToFullTimeServiceBased/TechnicalRound/C++Questions/Questions.md

 8. **Two-Dimensional Array**:
 A two-dimensional array is an extension of the concept of a one-dimensional array.
 While a one-dimensional array is like a list of elements, a two-dimensional array is like a table or grid of elements.
 It's organized into rows and columns, forming a matrix-like structure.
 Each element in a two-dimensional array is accessed using two indices: one for the row and one for the column.

+9.                     set	                                      map
+1. Set is used to store all the unique elements.	map is used to store all the unique elements.
+2. Its syntax is -: set<data_type>name_of_set.
+Its syntax is -: map<data_type , data_type>name_of_map;
+3. It stores the elements in increasing order	It stores the elements in key , value pairs.
+4. Set is implemented using Binary search tree.
+Map is implemented using Balance Binary tree.
+5. Sets are traversed using the iterators.
+It is defined in #include <map> header file.